Songs of Berlin: Berliner Luft

 Paul Lincke's song is the unofficial anthem of Berlin.
 ‘Luft’ is the beloved, traditional encore of the Berlin Philharmoniker orchestra.
 The piece originally comes from Lincke's 1899 operetta ‘Frau Luna’, about a trip to the moon in a hot air balloon.
-Secara's updating of the song is presented with an flugelhorn solo from Nik Neuser. the arrangement drawson musical influences of Barbra Streisand and Peter Matz to update Berliner Luft.
+Secara's updating of the song is presented with a flugelhorn solo from Nik Neuser. the arrangement draws on musical influences of Barbra Streisand and Peter Matz to update Berliner Luft.

 Haus Am See

 The Peter Fox, 2008 mega-pop hit is arranged to feature Marc on a new, Cuban cha-cha-cha big band chart.
 A commentary of lives in contemporary Berlin and Germany.
 Jiggs Whigham is featuring on a trombone solo in the middle and end of the arrangement.

 Gold Else

 An original composition for the Berlin Jazz Orchestra inspired by the Die Gold Else ("Golden Lizzy") atop the Victory Column in the center of the Tiergarten in Berlin.
 A Johann Strauss inspired waltz with harmonic influences from Billy Strayhorn.
-Simon Harrer is featured, the primary focus on trombone; Secara is written into the work doing a vocalize doubling of the melody.
+Simon Harrer is featured, the primary focus on trombone; Secara is written into the work doing a vocalised doubling of the melody.